 Are there lawsuits against the makers of PPIs?

 People who took PPIs and suffered kidney damage are beginning to file lawsuits against the makers of these drugs.
 The legal system can often help people recoup the significant medical and emotional costs caused by a drug’s serious side effects.

 If you or a loved a loved one took a proton pump inhibitor, such as Nexium or Prilosec, and suffered serious kidney damage, you may be entitled to compensation.
-Call the Hood National Law Group today for a free case evaluation.
-The lawyers and attorneys at Hood National Law Group have been holding pharmaceutical companies responsible for the pain and suffering they’ve inflicted on consumers for decades.
+Call National Injury Help today for a free case evaluation.
+The lawyers and attorneys at National Injury Help have been holding pharmaceutical companies responsible for the pain and suffering they’ve inflicted on consumers for decades.
 Call 1-800-214-1010 today or use the form on the right-hand side of your screen.